dmbarbour/glas/docs/GlasImpl.md

 # Glas Runtime

-I hope to bootstrap the runtime swiftly.
+I hope to bootstrap the runtime swiftly!
+But I doubt I'll do so.
+Thus, the bootstrap implementation should perform adequately, at least.

 For a bootstrap implementation, it might be acceptable to skip most things and just focus on extracting binaries defined in the configuration.
-We could extract an executable binary, perhaps.
+We could extract an executable binary, perhaps, or at least something we can compile further.

+However, I expect I'll be stuck with the bootstrap impl long enough to make it worth building the FFI APIs.

+For performa

 ## Desiderata